VoronDesign/Voron-Documentation/community/troubleshooting/eddie/klipper_common_errors.md

 The script will extract the printer config file and MCU shutdown information to work_directory.

-_Mainsail and Fluidd have built-in tools to extract and downlaod the klippy.log._
+_Mainsail and Fluidd have built-in tools to extract and download the klippy.log._

 #### TMC UART Error